Alejandro Betancourt López

-Personal life and early career
+Early life and education

-Education

 Betancourt has a double major in Economics and Business Administration from the Suffolk University of Massachusetts, United States and an Executive MBA from Oxford University.

-Early career
+Career

 Betancourt started his career at a company specializing in the energy sector and in the exploration, production and trade of oil and its derivatives.
 The company has presence in the U.S., Europe, Middle East, South America and Africa.
 There, he served as business manager for Latin America.

 He later worked at Guruceaga Group, a company dedicated to international trade in goods, finance, real estate and farm, in which he was manager of new business.
 He also worked at BGB Energy, a company that was responsible for representing, in joint venture with the old GESCA GAS in Venezuela, international corporation Kawasaki Heavy Industries.

-Personal life

-Betancourt is a descendant of Hermógenes López, the former acting president of Venezuela.